Little Mix: 2011–2012: Formation and The X Factor

 On 20 November 2011, Little Mix became the first girl group in the show's eight-year history to progress past the seventh live show.
 The previous longest-surviving girl groups were The Conway Sisters (series 2) and Hope (series 4), who had both lasted until week 7.
 Through the remaining course of the competition the group generally received positive feedback.
-During the semi-final stage of the show, Little Mix performed The Supremes's "You Keep Me Hangin' On" as well as Beyoncé's hit "If I Were a Boy".
-Their performance of "You Keep Me Hangin' On" received mostly negative feedback from the judges with Walsh stating that they "lost their mojo" and Rowland telling the girl group she had seen them do "better vocal performances."
+On 3 December 2011, during the semi-final stage of the show, Little Mix performed The Supremes's "You Keep Me Hangin' On" for their Motown classic as well as Beyoncé's hit "If I Were a Boy" for a song they believed could get them to the final.
+Their performance of "You Keep Me Hangin' On" received mostly negative feedback from the judges with Walsh stating that they "lost their mojo" and Rowland telling them she had seen them do "better vocal performances."
 Their second performance of the night, "If I Were a Boy", was generally acclaimed by the judges with Walsh telling them they have "amazing potential" and calling them the "next big girlband."
 Rowland also told them they could be "incredibly dynamic" and "change the world" when they find the strength within each other.
-It was later revealed that Little Mix topped the semi-final public vote by 34.4% and advanced to the show's final at Wembley Arena along with Marcus Collins and Amelia Lily, making them the first girlband ever to reach the final.
+On 4 December 2011, Little Mix made X Factor history by becoming the first girlband ever to make the final of the show.
+They advanced to the final alongside Marcus Collins and Amelia Lily.

-On 11 December, Little Mix were announced as the winners, the first time a group had won the UK show and the second (of five) in the worldwide franchise (after Random on the first series of the Australian version).
+On 11 December 2011, Little Mix were announced as the winners of The X Factor 2011, the first time that a group had won the UK show and the second (of five) in the worldwide franchise (after Random on the first series of the Australian version).
 Their winner's single was a cover of Damien Rice's song "Cannonball", which was released via digital download on 11 December 2011 and on CD on 14 December 2011.
 The Xtra Factor: The Winner's Story was shown on ITV2 on 17 December 2011.
 Their debut single topped the UK Singles Chart on 18 December 2011.
-They made the Christmas number one spot on the Irish Singles Chart, beating novelty songs by The Saw Doctors and Ryan Sheridan.
+They made the Christmas number-one spot on the Irish Singles Chart, beating novelty songs by The Saw Doctors and Ryan Sheridan.